 Phlox is a genus of about 70 species of North American (except for one) perennials, as well as a few annuals and shrubs.
-Their showy, sometimes fragrant, flowers are salverform or funnel-shaped with 5 flat petal lobes at the end.
-Growth habits vary from mat- and cushion-forming to trailing to tall and erect.
-Various species are useful as groundcover, in beds or borders, in the rock garden, or as edging.
+Their showy, sometimes fragrant, flowers are salverform or funnel-shaped, with five flat-petal lobes at the end.
+Growth habits vary from mat- and cushion-forming, to trailing, to tall and erect.
+Various species are useful as ground covers, in beds or borders, in the rock garden, or as edging.

 Noteworthy CharacteristicsAll species except for one are from North America.
-Flowers are 5-petal lobed and are sometimes fragrant.
+Flowers are five-petal lobed and are sometimes fragrant.

 CareAnnuals prefer any fertile, well-drained soil in full sun.
 Growth requirements of the perennials and shrubs vary by species.
 Tall cultivars need staking.